levelup360pro/agentic-ai-examples/marketing-team/reports/WEEK1.md

 **Decision**: Build system using data-driven methodology, not assumption-driven architecture.

 **Rationale**:
-- AI Engineering Bible core principle: "Define what 'good' looks like BEFORE building"
+- AI Engineering core principle: "Define what 'good' looks like BEFORE building"
 - Addresses root cause of 95% GenAI pilot failures (MIT 2025)
 - 73% of failures trace to poor problem definition and insufficient validation